secretmsg/issues/README.md

-# issues
+# issues discussion
-Feel free to submit a discussion on some issues of using the website.
+Please feel free to submit a discussion on some aspects of using the website.